lohanspies/prism_v2_playground/README.md

 # Prism V2 Playground

-This repo contains an easy-to configure jupyter notebook that runs from a `docker-compose`.
-It's useful when you have a bunch of docker-compose services running, and you want to easily interact with their APIs via python jupyter-notebook.
+This repo contains a jupyter notebook that runs from a docker container.
+It's an easy way to interact with the PRISM Agent APIs via python jupyter-notebook.

 ## Run

-All you need to do is use the regular docker-compose command:
+Install and start [Docker Desktop](https://www.docker.com/products/docker-desktop/) in your local machine and use the docker-compose command to start the container:
 ```
+cd <path>/prism_v2_playground
 docker-compose up -d
 ```